Variability-finding in Rubin Data Preview 1 with LSDB: Introduction

 \section{Introduction}

-The Vera C.~Rubin Observatory Legacy Survey of Space and Time (LSST) is a multi-aim ten-year survey starting in the Fall of 2025 \citep{2009arXiv0912.0201L} whose goals are to expand human knowledge of cosmology, inventory the Solar System, and understand the time-variable sky.
+The Vera C.~Rubin Observatory Legacy Survey of Space and Time \citep[LSST:][]{2009arXiv0912.0201L,2019ApJ...873..111I} is a ten-year survey starting in 2025, with a goal of expanding our knowledge of the Solar System, the Milky Way, extragalactic astrophysics and cosmology, and understanding the time-varying sky.
+The observing strategy has been defined through an iterative process with extensive community input \citep{2022ApJS..258....1B} to ensure that a wide variety of time-varying phenomena can be explored by LSST, while also leaving open opportunities for completely new discoveries.

-Data Preview~1 (DP1) is a preliminary data release showing the capabilities of the survey and allowing scientists to prepare their pipelines for future data releases, using data gathered with the Commissioning Camera (LSSTComCam) \citep{guy_2025_15558559}.
+Data Preview~1 \citep[DP1;][]{guy_2025_15558559} is a preliminary data release showing the capabilities of the observatory and allowing scientists to prepare their pipelines for future data releases, using data gathered with the Commissioning Camera (LSSTComCam; \citealt{SLAC_National_Accelerator_Laboratory2024-wv}).
 DP1 was released to LSST data right holders on June 30, 2025 (\citealt{RTN-095}, \dataset[DP1 dataset]{\doi{10.71929/rubin/2570308}}).
-The data release consists of calibrated, coadd and difference image analysis (DIA) images and catalog products, including both ``static" and time-domain photometry.
+The data release consists of calibrated, coadded and difference image analysis (DIA) images and catalog products, including both ``static" and time-domain photometry.

-DP1 opens a door to the time-domain studies the main survey will enable in the near future.
+DP1 opens a door to the time-domain studies that LSST will enable in the near future.
 LSSTComCam used the same six $ugrizy$ filters and provided the same single-exposure depth as the larger LSST Camera (LSSTCam) will provide.
-This allows the community to validate that the data is suitable for stellar variability analysis.
+This allows the community to validate that the data is suitable for time-domain analyses and to prepare their software for those analyses.
+Given the scale and complexity of LSST, the Data Previews offer invaluable opportunities to prepare for LSST.

-This note presents a preliminary analysis for this purpose performed by the LSST Interdisciplinary Network for Collaboration and Computing (LINCC) Frameworks team.
-The source code is available online.\footnote{\url{https://github.com/lsst-sitcom/linccf}}
+This paper presents a preliminary analysis performed by the LSST Interdisciplinary Network for Collaboration and Computing (LINCC) Frameworks\footnote{\url{https://lsstdiscoveryalliance.org/programs/lincc-frameworks/}} team.
+The source code is available online, to enable others to reproduce and extend our analyses.\footnote{\url{https://github.com/lsst-sitcom/linccf}} We describe the first time domain analysis of data from Rubin Observatory using software from LINCC Frameworks, in hopes of exploring the opportunities for discovery with data from Rubin.

+We begin with a description of the input DP1 dataset and HATS version of the catalogs in Sec.~\ref{sec:data}.
+We then outline our analysis and results in Sec.~\ref{sec:results}, including a comparison with other datasets where possible, and conclude in Sec.~\ref{sec:conclusion}.